The application will be available in September. The application deadline is January 2, 2020.

 - Applicants are not required to have majored in economics but must possess a solid mathematics background.
 All students are expected to have a total of four quarters of differential and integral calculus plus linear algebra before entering the program.
 Students occasionally are admitted with an inadequate mathematical background if their record is extremely strong otherwise and they agree to take remedial math courses upon arrival.
 In most cases, however, students with inadequate mathematical training are advised to delay graduate school and take a year of math first.

-Deadline: For all applicants who wish to begin study in the fall quarter; the on-line application must be made and all supporting documents (see below) should be postmarked by the December 15.
+Deadline: The application deadline is January 2, 2020.
 Applicants are considered for admission to the fall term only.
 There are no winter or spring admissions.

-Minority Applicants: The Department of Economics welcomes applications by minority students.
+Applicants from underrepresented groups: The Department of Economics welcomes applications by students from underrepresented groups.
 Northwestern participates in the Committee on Institutional Cooperation (CIC) and accepts the CIC FreeApp.
-Interested minority applicants who are U.S. citizens or permanent residents and have a serious intent to pursue a career in teaching and academic research may use the CIC FreeApp to request an application fee waiver at Northwestern.
-Eligibility criteria and the CIC FreeApp on-line application can be found at the CIC site: www.cic.net/students/freeapp/introduction
+Interested applicants who are U.S. citizens or permanent residents and have a serious intent to pursue a career in teaching and academic research may use the CIC FreeApp to request an application fee waiver at Northwestern.
+Eligibility criteria and the CIC FreeApp online application can be found at the CIC site: www.cic.net/students/freeapp/introduction

-Departmental Form: A table that summarizes the six most advanced courses you have completed in both economics and mathematics at a university or college.
+Courses Form: You will be prompted to complete a courses form in the application.
+It summarizes the six most advanced college courses you have completed in both economics and mathematics.
 You can download this form as a fillable PDF.

 - List only courses that have been already graded, and not courses that you are currently taking, or are planning to take.

 - In the first five columns, you should fill in the course number, title, the school at which it was taken, date of completion, and grade exactly as they appear on your transcript.